Vescusia/neuron/README.md

 ### Data Format
 **Every** match JSON will be saved within the 'matches' path (default: './matches') as LZMA compressed balls.
 Each instance of data snake will create one match ball per continent, with the name format being `<timestamp>_<number_of_contained_matches>.xz`.
+Each ball may only contain up to 1,000 matches and will split itself if it reaches that amount.
 Decompress these files to access the raw match JSON.

-Additionally, certain match features (Average Rank, Patch, Champions, Bans, Win/Loss) (This selection may change at any time!) will be saved in an SQLite database for quick, easy access.
+Additionally, certain match features (Average Rank, Patch, Champions, Bans, Win/Loss) (This selection may change at any time!) will be saved in a PyArrow dataset for quick, easy access.

 ## Dependencies
 Currently, Neuron depends on
-* [cassiopeia](https://github.com/meraki-analytics/cassiopeia), a python wrapping for the Riot-API
+* [RiotWatcher](https://github.com/pseudonym117/Riot-Watcher), a thin python wrapping for the Riot-API
 * [lmdb](https://pypi.org/project/lmdb/), LMDB bindings for python
 * [click](https://click.palletsprojects.com/en/stable/), a quick but solid CLI library